-VIG (all info below from ETFDB 12/5/16)
+\overline{VIG} (all info below from ETFdb 1/31/18)

-Objective This ETF is linked to the Dividend Achievers Select Index, which offers exposure to dividend paying large-cap companies that exhibit value characteristics within the U.S. equity market.
-Cost, Expenses, Sales Charges, Expense Ratio 0.10% Liquidity AUM: \$22,222.1 M Shares: 262.2 M Liquidity 1 Month Avg.
-Volume: 1,022,232 3 Month Avg.
-Volume: 812,008 Safety There are risks associated with investing in VIG, including possible loss of principal.
-Guarantees or Insurance There are no guarantees or insurance when investing inVIG.
-Fluctuation of Principal or Return Because of its narrow focus, VIG may be more volatile than broadly diversified funds, and generally result in greater price fluctuations than the overall market.
-Tax Features Before investing in VIG, investors should consult their own CPA or tax attorney to determine whether the investment is right for them.
+This ETF is linked to the Dividend Achievers Select Index, which offers exposure to dividend paying large-cap companies that exhibit value characteristics within the U.S. equity market.
+0.08% AUM: \$29,145.8 M Shares: 269.1 M 1 Month Avg.
+Volume: 960,724 3 Month Avg.
+Volume: 673,200 There are risks associated with investing in VIG, including possible loss of principal.
+There are no guarantees or insurance when investing in VIG.
+Because of its narrow focus, VIG may be more volatile than broadly diversified funds, and generally result in greater price fluctuations than the overall market.
+Before investing in VIG, investors sidetermine whether the investment should consult their own CPA or tax attorney to t is right for them. dividend paying large-cap compart U.S. equity market.
+0.08% AUM: \$29,145.8 M 1 Month Avg.
+Volume: 960,724 There are risks associated with into the are no guarantees or insurated because of its narrow focus, VIG in funds, and generally result in greated before investing in VIG, investors as

-DVY (all info below from ETFDB 12/5/16)
+$\overline{\mathrm{DVY}}$ (all info below from ETFdb 1/31/18)

 Objective This ETF is one of several options available to investors looking to focus equity exposure on dividend-paying stocks; the underlying index screens the equity universe by factors such as dividend per share growth rate, dividend payout percentage rate, and dividend yield.
-Cost, Expenses, Sales Charges, Expense Ratio 0.40% Liquidity AUM: \$16,420.1 M Shares: 188.7 M Liquidity 1 Month Avg.
-Volume: 1,432,273 3 Month Avg.
-Volume: 1,106,905
+Cost, Expenses, Sales Charges, Expense Ratio 0.39% Lianidity AUM: \$18,084.7 M Shares: 178.3 M Liquidity 1 Month Avg.
+Volume: 797,957 3 Month Avg.
+Volume: 606,683 Safety There are risks associated with investing in DVY, including possible loss of principal.

-Safety There are risks associated with investing in DVY, including possible loss of principal.
 Guarantees or Insurance There are no guarantees or insurance when investing in DVY.
 Fluctuation of Principal or Return Because of its narrow focus, DVY may be more volatile than broadly diversified funds, and generally result in greater price fluctuations than the overall market.
 Tax Features Before investing in DVY, investors should consult their own CPA or tax attorney to determine whether the investment is right for them.

-VYM (all info below from ETFDB 12/5/16)
+$\overline{VYM} \text{ (all info below from ETFdb 1/31/18)}$

 Objective This ETF is linked to the FTSE High Dividend Yield Index, which offers exposure to dividend paying large-cap companies that exhibit value characteristics within the U.S. equity market.
-Cost, Expenses, Sales Charges, Expense Ratio 0.10% Liquidity AUM: \$16,392.8 M Shares: 221.0 M Liquidity 1 Month Avg.
-Volume: 1,106,900 3 Month Avg.
-Volume: 898,667 Safety There are risks associated with investing in VYM, including possible loss of principal.
+Cost, Expenses, Sales Charges, Expense Ratio 0.08% Liandalia.
+AUM: \$22,209.2 M Shares: 245.9 M Liquidity 1 Month Avg.
+Volume: 1,288,190 3 Month Avg.
+Volume: 1,052,791 Safety There are risks associated with investing in VYM, including possible loss of principal.
 Guarantees or Insurance There are no guarantees or insurance when investing in VYM.
 Fluctuation of Principal or Return Because of its narrow focus, VYM may be more volatile than broadly diversified funds, and generally result in greater price fluctuations than the overall market.
 Tax Features Before investing in VYM, investors should consult their own CPA or tax attorney to determine whether the investment is right for them.

-SDY (all info below from ETFDB 12/5/16)
+$SDY \ \ (\text{all info below from ETFdb 1/31/18})$